 Based on the PCC rule from PCF, the SMF requests the PSA UPF to measure and report the information.
 They may be exposed to the AF directly by PSA UPF via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.

-- The round trip delay for two service data flows considering the UL direction of a service data flow and the DL direction of another service data flow. in the same PDU Session.
+- The round trip delay for two service data flows considering the UL direction of a service data flow and the DL direction of another service data flow in the same PDU Session.

 It is determined based on the QoS Monitoring for packet delay of individual QoS Flows as described in clause 5.33.3.
 The PCF derives the separate QoS monitoring policies for each direction packet delay (see clause 5.33.3) based on AF request and local policy.
 The PCF provides the two QoS Monitoring policies in the PCC rules for the service data flows.
 The PSA UPF reports the delay information per QoS Flow to the SMF.
 The SMF reports to PCF.
 The PCF derives round trip delay information based on the two direction's packet delay result for the service data flows and exposes the information to the AF directly or via NEF.